Skip to content

 Ensure that all tests pass before opening a merge request:

 Clearly describe the motivation and scope of your change, especially how it impacts GW data simulation.
 Link it to the relevant issue if applicable.
-Ensure all commit messages follow the guidelines in "Commit Message Guidelines" below.
+Ensure the title of the pull request follow the guidelines in "Commit Message Guidelines" below.

 Commit Message Guidelines